0420DAVE/d3_Tutorial/README.md

 ```

 ### You can skip many basics by but have to understand ``canvas`` and ``scale``
-Read section ``Starting with a basic graph`` from the book [**tricks and tips with d3**](https://leanpub.com/D3-Tips-and-Tricks).
+Read section ``Starting with a basic graph`` from the book **tricks and tips with d3** [download](https://leanpub.com/D3-Tips-and-Tricks).

 ### How to set up working environment?
 I use sublime 3.
-Install [D3js package](https://packagecontrol.io/packages/D3js%20v4) will help you a bit by offering convenient code completion.
+Install [D3js package](https://packagecontrol.io/packages/D3js%20v4) will help you a lot by offering convenient code completion.
 Install by cmd+shift+p to initiate command palette, then type package control: install package, then search for the package you need.
-Importantly, many code samples offered online are written in version 3 or earlier.
+Please note that many code samples offered online are written in version 3 or earlier.
 We are using version 4 in this project.
 The package I mentioned above provide code snippets for changes from v3 to v4.
 The function is accessible from the command pallette (Mac: cmd+shift+p)

 ### How to debug code?
 After open the webPage.html  in a browser, you can press F12 (or fn+F12 if using Mac) to see where the code went wrong.
 Click Console for more debugging information.

 ### What's in this reposiroty
 This repository has following files/folders: